 - Antonopoulos AS, Margaritis M, Verheule S, et al. Mutual regulation of epicardial adipose tissue and myocardial redox state by PPAR- γ/adiponectin signalling.
 Circ Res 2016;118:842-55.

 - Antonopoulos AS, Sanna F, Sabharwal N, et al. Detecting human coronary inflammation by imaging perivascular fat.
 Sci Transl Med 2017;9.

-Clinical Topics: Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Pericardial Disease, Prevention, Atrial Fibrillation/Supraventricular Arrhythmias, Heart Failure and Cardiac Biomarkers, Computed Tomography, Nuclear Imaging, Stress
+Clinical Topics: Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Pericardial Disease, Prevention, Atherosclerotic Disease (CAD/PAD), Atrial Fibrillation/Supraventricular Arrhythmias, Heart Failure and Cardiac Biomarkers, Computed Tomography, Nuclear Imaging, Stress

 Keywords: Coronary Artery Disease, Adiposity, C-Reactive Protein, Interleukin-6, Anti-Inflammatory Agents, Non-Steroidal, Aspirin, Pericardial Effusion, Risk Factors, Atrial Fibrillation, Adipokines, Cytokines, Colchicine, Oxidative Stress, Transcriptome, Macrophages, Pericardium, Pericarditis, Chest Pain, Adipose Tissue, Inflammation, T-Lymphocytes, Helper-Inducer, Obesity, Myocardium, Biological Markers, Adipocytes, Tomography, X-Ray Computed, Antigens, Differentiation, Magnetic Resonance Spectroscopy, Ganglia, Phenotype, Tomography, Adrenal Cortex Hormones